Easy 1 pot Chicken with Mushroom Rice

 jamtop

 Tired of the same old thing for breakfast?
-Give up on your quest to eat healthier 10 days after your New Years resolution?
+Gave up on your quest to eat healthier 10 days after your New Years resolution?
 Perhaps you are a hockey player and have no front teeth to bite a burrito with.
 What ever the case may be, the Dude of Food has created an awesome new way for people of all ages to enjoy a pretty healthy breakfast.

 The Dude of Food decided that he wanted to try a German packaged cereal thing he saw on a market shelf in Munich.
-The package was made by a guy named Dr. Oetker and was called Griessbrei.
+The package was made by a guy named Dr. Oetker and was called Griesbrei.
 As you can see below the label is in German as were the directions for preparation.
-I had a heck of a time online trying to decipher exactly what the proper measures and times were when I decided to try and prepare it.
-Anyways to make an interesting story short, the stuff was like a cross between creamed wheat and tapioca pudding.
+I had a heck of a time trying to decipher exactly what the proper measurements and times were when it came to try and prepare it.
+I only know like 5 Bavarian words; prost, liebe, obatzda, steckerl fische und Oida!
+Anyways to make an interesting long story short, the stuff was like a cross between creamed wheat and tapioca pudding.
 I liked it and mentioned it to my Bavarian friends.
-They all said the same thing, “You like baby cereal?”Dr-Oetker-Griebrei-Klassische-Art-Sweet-Porridge-92g_main-1
+Oddly, they all said the same thing, “You like baby cereal?”Dr-Oetker-Griebrei-Klassische-Art-Sweet-Porridge-92g_main-1

-Well since the stigma is that this stuff is too sweet for a proper adult breakfast the Dude of Food decided to try mixing tapioca pudding with oatmeal.
-The tapioca pudding is easy to acquire.
-In the German market the small packet of Dr. Oetker Griessbrei was like .89 euro or about 93 cents.
-If you can find it in the states or online it is $3.99 a packet.
+Now, in the German market the small packet of Dr. Oetker Griesbrei was like .89 euro or about 93 cents at the time.
+If you can find it in the states or online it is $3.99 a packet or more!

-So the Dude of Food (www.facebook.com/dudeoffoodpage) prepared 1 cup of oatmeal.
-Just as it was time to turn it off and cool off I added a little bit of warm homemade tapioca pudding and stirred it together.
-I topped it with a little bit of strawberry preserves and put it to the taste test.
+So the Dude of Food prepared 1 cup of oatmeal.
+Separately I made tapioca pudding.
+Just as it was time to turn off the oatmeal to cool down I added a little bit of warm homemade tapioca pudding and stirred it all together.
+Ratio was something like 2/3 oatmeal to 1/3 tapioca. there is no rule here, so mix to desire.
+Spooned into a bowl, I topped the mix off with a little bit of cherry preserves as seen in the photo above and put it to the taste test.
 The results = excellent.

-The Dude of Food tries to infuse tequila
+The Dude of Food infuses tequila

 dofws